PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 ```

-Consider the following example of an `TaskboxConfig` using a `EventTriggerAction` and a `ScheduleTrigger`.
+Consider the following example of an `TaskboxConfig` using a `EventTrigger` and a `ScheduleTrigger`.

 ```json
 {